aelkouhen/aelkouhen.github.io/_posts/data-gcp/2023-11-21-data-gcp-part-1.md

 ALTER ROLE migration_admin WITH REPLICATION;
 {% endhighlight %}

-D\- Assign permissions to the migration user: In this step you will assign the necessary permissions to the `migration_admin` user to enable Database Migration Service to migrate your database.
+D\- Assign permissions to the migration user: In this step, you will assign the necessary permissions to the `migration_admin` user to enable Database Migration Service to migrate your database.

 In `psql`, grant permissions to the `pglogical` schema and tables for the `postgres` database.